giovani-gutierrez/predicting_personality/predicting_personality.md

 ## 5.1 Workflow Sets

-Here we specify a workflow set for each of the three recipes.
+We specify a workflow set for each of the three recipes.
 Each workflow set contains a pre-processor (the recipe) and the models to be used with that pre-processor.
 Recall that not every model specification will be used with each recipe.
 Provided is a table to aid in interpreting which models will be used with each recipe:

 <center>